hobg0blin/defend_kids/README.md

 The scraper should automatically wait until you’ve done so, and alert you in the terminal.

 #### Rate limiting

+Don't worry if you see this!

 ![Rate limited](./blocked.png)
-They’re using cloudflare to prevent DDoS attacks, so if it pops up saying you’re rate limited, just wait a bit.
+They’re using cloudflare to prevent DDoS attacks, so if this pops up, just wait a bit.
 The scraper will automatically reload and eventually you it should be able to access the page.